lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/strategy-2030.md

     management.
 This enables flexible payment methods,
     including stablecoin off-ramps, that significantly lower
     the barrier to entry for new users and businesses.
-* **Empower Developers for Abstraction:** Provide developers with the tools and frameworks necessary to build applications that effectively abstract away blockchain complexities for their users, allowing them to focus on delivering value and functionality.
-This includes addressing foundational friction in the developer journey to streamline the builder experience and make development as attractive as competing platforms.
 * **Enable Broad Accessibility and Participation:** Support mechanisms and tooling that allow users and operators to participate in the network and contribute to